BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_5_Sending_Coins_with_Automated_Raw_Transactions.md

 ## Send Your Funded Transaction

-At this point you could sign and send the transaction as usual.
+At this point you can sign and send the transaction as usual.
 ```
 $ signedtx3=$(bitcoin-cli -named signrawtransaction hexstring=$rawtxhex3 | jq -r '.hex')
 $ bitcoin-cli -named sendrawtransaction hexstring=$signedtx3